TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 26/Genesis 26.10.md

 ---

-And Abimelech said, What is this thou hast done unto us?
-One of the people might easily have lain with thy wife, and thou wouldest have brought guiltiness upon us.
+Abimelech said, "What is this you have done to us?
+One of the people might easily have lain with your wife, and you would have brought guilt on us!"